dylan-hicks/GAME/README.md

     make mid_range

+Note: This should open up a new window, if you are remotely using a computer make sure to use the -Y option for ssh.
 If you want more examples, replace mid\_range with avg\_aces,curry, or sykes to see other example programs.

 ###How do I write the "Hello, World" program?